EdgeTX/lua-reference-guide/part_i_-_script_type_overview/one-time_scripts.md

 One-Time scripts start when called upon by a specific radio function or when the user selects them from a contextual menu.
 They do their task and are then terminated (by user or function) and unloaded.&#x20;

-{% hint style="warning" %}
+{% hint style="danger" %}
-**Running a One-Time script will suspend execution of all other currently loaded Lua scripts (Custom, Telemetry, and Functions).
+<mark style="color:red;">**Running a One-Time script will suspend execution of all other currently loaded Lua scripts (Custom, Telemetry, and Functions).
 They are automatically restarted once the One-Time script is finished.
-This is done to provide enough system resources to execute the One-Time script.**
+This is done to provide enough system resources to execute the One-Time script.**</mark>
 {% endhint %}

 ## Lifetime